Fisher English Training Speech Part 1 Transcripts

 LDC User Agreement for Non-Members

 The Fisher telephone conversation collection protocol was created at LDC to address a critical need of developers trying to build robust automatic speech recognition (ASR) systems.
-Previous collection protocols, such as CALLFRIEND and Switchboard-II and the resulting corpora, have been adapted for ASR research but were in fact developed for language and speaker identification respectively.
+Previous collection protocols, such as CALLFRIEND and Switchboard-II and the resulting corpora, have been adapted for ASR research but were in fact developed for language and speaker identification, respectively.
 Although the CALLHOME protocol and corpora were developed to support ASR technology, they feature small numbers of speakers making telephone calls of relatively long duration with narrow vocabulary across the collection.
 CALLHOME conversations are challengingly natural and intimate.
-Under the Fisher protocol, a large number of participants each calls an other participant, whom they typically do not know, for a short short period of time to discuss the assigned topics.
+Under the Fisher protocol, a large number of participants are allowed to make up to three 10 minute calls.
+For each call, a participant is paired with another participant, whom they typically do not know, to discuss assigned topics.
 This maximizes inter-speaker variation and vocabulary breath while also increasing formality.

 To encourage a broad range of vocabulary, Fisher participants are asked to speak about an assigned topic chosen from a randomly generated list that changes every 24 hours.
 All participants that day will be assigned subjects from that list.
 Some topics are inherited or refined from previous Switchboard studies while others were developed specifically for the Fisher protocol.